Guides

 Every API response includes headers listing all critical limits.
 On 429 responses, additional headers indicate which limit was hit and when it resets.

-All critical limits are listed so you can display them in your UI and avoid hitting them:
+All critical limits are listed so you can surface them in your UI and avoid hitting them:

 When a limit is exceeded, these headers identify the limit and when it resets:

-X-RateLimit-Limit-Type Which limit was hit: per_minute, daily, monthly, test_key_monthly, monthly_pagination, daily_company_detail, monthly_exportX-RateLimit-Limit Numeric limit for that windowX-RateLimit-Remaining 0 (exceeded)X-RateLimit-Used Current usage for that windowX-RateLimit-Reset Unix timestamp when the limit resetsRetry-After Seconds until retry (when applicable, e.g. 60 for per-minute)When a Limit is Exceeded
+X-RateLimit-Limit-Type which limit was hit: per_minute, daily, monthly, monthly_export, monthly_pagination, daily_company_detailX-RateLimit-Limit numeric limit for that windowX-RateLimit-Remaining 0 (exceeded)X-RateLimit-Used current usage for that windowX-RateLimit-Reset Unix timestamp when the limit resetsRetry-After seconds until retry (when applicable, e.g. 60 for per-minute)When a limit is exceeded

 {